Susan Smith: Trial

 In 1995, David Bruck and Judy Clarke served as co-counsel for Smith.
 In their opening statement, Clarke argued Smith was deeply troubled and experienced severe depression.
 Clarke told the jury: "This is not a case about evil.
 This is a case about despair and sadness."
 The defense's theory of the case was that Smith drove to the edge of the lake to kill herself and her two sons, but her body willed itself out of the car.
 The prosecution, on the other hand, believed she murdered her sons in order to start a new life with a former lover.
 It took the jury only two and a half hours to convict her of murdering them.
 During the penalty phase, Tommy Pope, the lead prosecutor in the Smith case, argued passionately in favor of sentencing Smith to death.
 The jury ultimately voted against imposing the death penalty.
+Smith was sentenced to two concurrent life terms in prison in 1995 for the murders of her two sons.
 Smith's defense psychiatrist diagnosed her with dependent personality disorder and major depression.

 Incarceration

-Smith was incarcerated in the Administrative Segregation Unit in the Camille Griffin Graham Correctional Institution in Columbia, South Carolina.
+Smith was originally incarcerated in the Administrative Segregation Unit in the Camille Griffin Graham Correctional Institution in Columbia, South Carolina.

-During Smith's incarceration at the Camille Griffin Graham Correctional Institution, two correctional officers, Lieutenant Houston Cagle and Captain Alfred R. Rowe Jr., were charged after having sex with her.
+In 2000, two correctional officers at the Camille Griffin Graham Correctional Institution were charged after having sex with her.
 Consequently, she was moved to the Leath Correctional Institution in Greenwood.

-She will be eligible for parole in November 2024.
+Smith's first parole eligibility was in November of 2024, at which time she was denied parole.
+It was reported that after Smith's chance for parole was denied she threw a tantrum in her cell.

 In popular culture

-The season three premiere of Arrested Development ("The Cabin Show") features a flashback scene in which Lucille Bluth (Jessica Walter), having recently gone off her postpartum medication, is watching a news story about Smith, to which she replies "Good for her!"— much to the concern of her son Buster (Tony Hale).
+The season three premiere of Arrested Development ("The Cabin Show") features a flashback scene in which Lucille Bluth (Jessica Walter), having recently gone off her postpartum medication, is watching a news story about Smith, and says, "Good for her!"— much to the concern of her son Buster (Tony Hale).
 The end of the episode features Lucille walking away from her car, with Buster asleep in the back seat as it rolls into a nearby body of water.

-A Season 6 episode of Law and Order was based on her case.
+Season 6, Episode 8 ("Angel") of Law and Order was based on her case.

-Blind Melon's song "Car Seat (God's Presents)", from their 1995 Soup album, was inspired by the Susan Smith murders, as was the Tom House song "I'm in love with Susan Smith".
-The song "When This is Over", on Hayden's 1995 album "Everything I Long For" is written from the point of view of one of Susan Smith's sons as the car sinks into the lake.
+Blind Melon's song "Car Seat (God's Presents)," from their 1995 album Soup, was inspired by the Susan Smith murders, as was the Tom House song "I'm in Love with Susan Smith."
+The song "When This is Over," on Hayden's 1995 album Everything I Long For, is written from the point of view of one of Smith's sons as the car sinks into the lake.
+The first song released by Red Star Belgrade, "Union, S.C.", is written from Smith's perspective.
+"Paper Gown", a song from folk singer Caroline Herring's 2014 album Lantana takes the form of a murder ballad from the point of view of Smith.

 Smith appears briefly in archival footage in the 2002 film Bowling for Columbine in a scene about "dangerous black guys".